timripley/grunt-email-workflow/readme.md

 3. Inlines your CSS

+4. Minifies your HTML and CSS

-4. Uploads any images to a CDN (optional)
+5. Uploads any images to a CDN (optional)

-5. Sends you a test email to your inbox (optional)
+6. Sends you a test email to your inbox (optional)

 ## Requirements